 - Understand Louisiana’s two-year deadline to file a lawsuit.

 - Don’t accept a low offer just to move on.
-Let LJBLegal help you fight for fair value.
+Let LJBLegal help you pursue full and fair compensation.